ryusuke410/machine_learning/day1/day1.md

 ###  Docker

-* `~` is the abbrebiation of the home directory of the user.
+* `~` abbreviates the home directory of the user.

-* Type `ls ~` in docker prompt, that is
-  Then you can know the contents of the home directory.
+* Type `ls ~` in the docker prompt, then you can know the contents of the home directory.

 * The following denotes the command on docker prompt: